 Science uses two types of logical reasoning.
 Inductive reasoning uses particular results to produce general scientific principles.
 Deductive reasoning is a form of logical thinking that predicts results by applying general principles.
 The common thread throughout scientific research is using the scientific method, a step-based process that consists of making observations, defining a problem, posing hypotheses, testing these hypotheses, and drawing one or more conclusions.
 The testing uses proper controls.
 Scientists present their results in peer-reviewed scientific papers published in scientific journals.
-A scientific research paper consists of several well-defined sections: introduction, materials and methods, results, and, finally, a concluding discussion.
+A scientific research variable part of an experiment that the experimenter can vary or change zoology study of animals paper consists of several well-defined sections: introduction, materials and methods, results, and, finally, a concluding discussion.
 Review papers summarize the conducted research in a particular field over a period of time.